jarrett/echo_uploads/readme.md

     # In config/application.rb, config/production.rb, etc.
     config.echo_uploads.storage = 'EchoUploads::S3Store'

-If you're going to use the built-in S3 adapter, you must configure the bucket and folder in which Echo Uploads will store files:
+If you're going to use the built-in S3 adapter, you must configure the bucket in which Echo Uploads will store files:

     # In config/application.rb, config/production.rb, etc.
     config.echo_uploads.s3.bucket = 'my-bucket'

+By default, it places files in the following path within your bucket:

+    "echo_uploads/ENVIRONMENT"

+...where `ENVIRONMENT` is one of `production`, `development`, or `test`.
+Be sure to create the necessary folder(s) on S3.
+You can override the path within the bucket like this:

+    # In config/application.rb, config/production.rb, etc.
-    config.echo_uploads.s3.folder = 'my/folder'
+    config.echo_uploads.s3.folder = 'custom/per-environment/folder'

 By default, Echo Uploads assumes you've configured the aws-sdk gem at the application level, like this: